iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.16.005_01/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 3 reviews"/>
 </p>

+> Risky, the PA I got said that it didnt look like an allergic reaction and said to go to insta care.
+I did and the provider said I was an allergic reaction.
+59 dollars to 173<br> :date: __2020-12-07 19:36:44__

 > Easy to use<br> :date: __2020-09-22 13:54:52__

 > Ads are set to kill.<br> :date: __2020-06-02 17:28:00__